 Have you ever wanted to go looking for the Loch Ness Monster?
 Or wondered what the Baba Yaga flies around in or even where to find a three-headed dog?
-We’ve put together 40 of the most spooky night time monsters that will give you a real fright if they chose to hide under your bed.
-In case you want to find your local monster, we’ve included where to find them, and their danger rating.
+Or even just the monsters under the bed.
+We’ve put together 40 of the most scary monsters that will give you a real fright if they chose to hide under your bed.
+In case you want to find your local scary monsters, we’ve included where to find them, and their danger rating.
 Be careful, leave the night light on, and enjoy!

-If you would like a file of the original artwork or selected based on a monster’s mythological, film or literary provenance, then please get in touch in the comments.
+If you would like a file of the original artwork or selected based on the types of monsters mythological, film or literary provenance, then please get in touch in the comments.

 40 Monsters of the Night & Where To Find Them – Transcript

 Gigantic legendary grey wolf found in the Arctic Circle – Feared by the indigenous Inuit – Hunts alone and at night, particularly targeting unguarded hunters.

 A deformed and ferocious looking old woman or ‘hag’ – Flies around in a mortar, wielding a pestle – Has a kind and maternal disposition when not provoked.

 A very tall pale faced man with long fingers – Wears a top hat – Tends to act as a metaphor for grief – Can be scared into a basement when one overcomes loss.

 Female spirit or fairy resembling an ugly and frightful hag – Wears green or red – Known for her loud shrieking or keening to herald the death of a family member.

 King of all serpents – Has often been said to kill simply through eye contact – When that fails, it resorts to using its deadly venom – Despises the smell of weasels.

 Beast of Bodmin moor: